-This book is an attempt to reflect on the world we live in, and by centring faith, to posit a notion of virtuous disobedience, one that is congruent with the history and experience of others who have fought for the rights we are seeking.
+This book is an attempt to reflect on the world we live in, and by using the Qur’an and the traditions of the Prophet Muhammad, to posit a notion of virtuous disobedience, one that is not only congruent with the teachings of Islam, but also true to the history and experience of others who have fought for the rights we are seeking.
 This book does not attempt to provide all the answers, but to start a conversation about what the status quo is, and what philosophies we can adopt in furthering rights for ourselves and others.
-Do the scholars have it correct, that we must wait for the hereafter for justice, or as the actor Jessie Williams states, ‘the hereafter is a hustle'.
-My hope is that by being disobedient to authoritarianism, we can put forward a claim to being obedient to our principles.
+Do the scholars have it correct, that we must wait for the hereafter for justice, or as the actor Jessie Williams states, ‘the hereafter is a hustle’.
+I want to ascertain the lines of intersection across all of these moments, in the hope that the conversation can shift beyond the ‘good Muslim bad Muslim’ reductionisms that currently set the discourse.
+My hope is that by being disobedient to authoritarianism, we can put forward a claim to being obedient to justice.

 "An important – and pressing – contribution to understanding our place in society today." – Shaykh Zahir Mahmood – Islamic scholar

 "A brilliant, sensitive, and necessary text."
 Jamil Jan Kochai, author of prize-winning 99 Nights in Logar Electric Literature, 7 Books About the War on Terror

 "Qureshi has produced a critical antidote in a critical time, urging us to becoming more than mere spectators to injustice and oppression." – CJ Werleman – journalist and author of The New Atheist Threat

 "Thought provoking" – Marc Sageman, former CIA officer